growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ## Refer to the list of authorization pages on the group management page

-When you set read / edit authority for a page, you can see a list of pages for which authority have been set for the target group.
+If you set read / edit authority for a page, you can see a list of pages for which authority has been set for the group.

 ![group15](./images/group15.png)